Presidents: Thomas Jefferson

 And Jefferson was an impressive guy.
 He inherited 5,000 acres, a bunch of slaves and pretty decent social standing from his folks.
 He went to William & Mary (captain of the cheerleading squad), read law and served in the House of Burgesses.
 By the time the Continental Congress rolled around he had gained some renown as a thinker and was asked to help write the Declaration of Independence.
 From there things really steamrolled.
 He served in the Virginia House of Delegates, was selected as the wartime Governor of Virginia and served as the U.S. Minister to France.
 In the Constitutional era, he served as the first secretary of state, second vice president and third president.
 In his spare time, he was a farmer, inventor, architect, archaeologist, book collector, master karate fighter, university founder, Albemarle County karaoke champion, anchor of the Founding Fathers bobsled team and author.
 There's a ridiculous amount of information on the man, who saved copies of all 20,000 letters he wrote in his lifetime.

-You could also argue that Jefferson's great gift was aggregation, and not orignial thought.
+You can also argue that Monticello illustrates how Jefferson's great gift was aggregation, and not orignial thought.
 He was a great imitator; in architecture, for example, his embrace and promotion of the Palladian style greatly altered the style of American public buildings.
 But it wasn't anything Jefferson made up.
+Similarly, his thoughts on government weren't particular original -- he cribbed the big themes from European philosophers, then repackaged them for an American audience.

-And if you went all the way to Charlottesville, you might as well hop over to the University of Virginia.
+P.S. -- If you're going all the way to Charlottesville to see the house, you might as well hop over to the University of Virginia.
 Jefferson founded the school and considered it one of his most important legacies.
 Supposedly he kept an eye on construction by peering down from Monticello with a telescope.
 The Rotunda and its surroundings are all Jefferson's design, and for 200 years students have honored his memory by puking on the lawn.
 America, folks.

 William & Mary, Williamsburg, Virginia